DSEN and Inclusion

 If your child’s needs have been confirmed as DSEN the SENDCo will invite you to a meeting with the team that work with your child in school to write a (PIP) Pupil Individual Plan for your child, which will be reviewed with you at least once each term.

 Mrs Thatcher is our Special Educational Needs and Disabilities Coordinator (SENDCo).
 She is supported by Mrs Sharpe, within her role as ‘SENDCo Support’, and Mrs Young within a SEND team.
 She works closely with teachers and specialists to coordinate provision and support for children across the school.
 The SEND team meet with teachers and Teaching Assistants within their class teams every half term to review and ensure the provision for children with additional needs.
 They meet with the parents of children with SEND regularly through the year.
 The school has established good liaison with Cambridgeshire Access to Learning Team and other external education and health professionals.
 These services are published and reviewed by the Local Authority through the Local Offer.

-Mrs Taylor and Mrs Mead, our Foundation Stage teachers, are very experienced Early Years practitioners.
+Our Foundation Stage teachers are very experienced Early Years practitioners.
 Their experience and high skill level enable them to identify learning needs early.

-The SEND Link Governor is Mrs Sonia Humby, who will make sure that the necessary support is given for any child who attends this school, who has SEND.
+The SEND Link Governor is Mrs Angela Passant, who will make sure that the necessary support is given for any child who attends this school, who has SEND.

 Please ring to make an appointment with your child's Class Teacher or the school SENDco Laura Thatcher.
 School Telephone Number 01480 463398

 2. What are the different types of support available for children with SEND in our school?

 The Class teacher has the highest possible expectations for your child and all pupils in their class.
 Teachers assess children individually so that their teaching is focused on closing the gaps in learning, with children having their own individualised targets.